print page

 A4

-The Kindergarten Education Scheme has been implemented since the 2017/18 school year by the Education Bureau to provide good quality and highly affordable kindergarten education, and enhance the accessibility of students to different modes of services that suit their specific needs.
+The Kindergarten Education Scheme has been implemented since the 2017/18 school year by EDB to provide good quality and highly affordable kindergarten (KG) education, and enhance the accessibility of students to different modes of services that suit their specific needs.
 Families with financial needs can apply for fee remission under the Kindergarten and Child Care Centre Fee Remission Scheme (KCFRS) and the Grant for School-related Expenses administered by the Student Finance Office (SFO) under the Working Family and Student Financial Assistance Agency (WFSFAA) to defray expenses related to KG education.
-Starting from the 2022/23 school year, the Education Bureau has enhanced KCFRS so that parents receiving full level of fee remission do not need to pay any difference in school fees.
-Eligible student-applicants must be Hong Kong residents who are studying in non-profit-making kindergartens, offering local curriculum under the Kindergarten Education Scheme.
-They should also have reached the age of two years and eight months at the time when they are enrolled in the kindergarten.
-Parents who wish to apply for KCFRS for their children can obtain application forms from the kindergartens in which their children are studying or the Home Affairs Enquiry Centres of the Home Affairs Department, and return their completed application forms together with relevant supporting documents to SFO.
+Starting from the 2022/23 school year, EDB has enhanced KCFRS so that parents receiving full level of fee remission do not need to pay any difference in school fees.
+Eligible student-applicants must be Hong Kong residents who are studying in non-profit-making KGs, offering local curriculum under the Kindergarten Education Scheme.
+They should also have reached the age of 2 years and 8 months at the time when they are enrolled in the kindergarten.
+Parents who wish to apply for KCFRS for their children can obtain application forms from the KGs in which their children are studying or the Home Affairs Enquiry Centres of the Home Affairs Department, and return their completed application forms together with relevant supporting documents to SFO.
 They may also visit SFO’s website to complete and submit the E-Form online.
-Besides, applicants must submit a completed School Certificate (SC) to the kindergartens concerned for handling and onward submission to SFO.
+Besides, applicants must submit a completed School Certificate (SC) to the KGs concerned for handling and onward submission to SFO.
 Families currently in receipt of the Comprehensive Social Security Assistance (CSSA) should apply direct to the Social Welfare Department for school-related assistance for their children.
-For details, please call 24-hour hotline of SFO at Tel: 2802 2345.
+For details, please call 24-hour hotline of SFO at tel: 2802 2345.

 TOP